-After you are done with customizing the way your menu looks like, you can also customize the items that the menu contains.
+After you are done with customizing the way your menu looks, you can also customize the items available in your menu.

-You can manage the items of your menu if you open the “Menu Items” section of the Main Options:
+You can manage them if you open the “Menu Items” section of the Main Options:

 In order to edit the items, click on the “Edit” icon next to them and then, complete the necessary information:

 You can change the current label, meaning you can give a name to the menu item in the first section of the pop-up window.
 Simply delete the current label and replace it with the name you want to give to this item.